pratham-aggr/power_outage/README.md

 ## Predicting the Severity of Major Power Outages in the U.S.

 ## Introduction
+Power Outages dirupt freely flowing routine life, it could be as minute
 ## Data Cleaning and Exploratory Data Analysis
 <iframe
   src="assets/univariate_analysis_cause.category.html"